Side effects to chamomile tea

 Although rare, there have been cases of allergic reaction to this natural drink, including severe reactions.

-contains marguerites, asters and a lot of flowers that can cause allergic affections such as wormwood and rust.
+family that contains marguerites, asters and a lot of flowers that can cause allergic affections such as

-Besides of allergic reaction, his activity as an anticoagulant is the worst side effect of this, because it contains coumarin
+this herb.
+Besides of allergic reaction, his activity as an anticoagulant is the worst side effect of this, because it

 contains coumarin (toxic substance).
 High concentrations of coumarin can be dangerous, coumarin is known to